Inauguration of John F. Kennedy: Rhetorical elements

-One of the main components of classical rhetoric; kairos—which means to say or do whatever is fitting in a given situation, and is the style with which the orator clothes the proof, as well as to prepon (the appropriate)—which means what is said must conform to both audience and occasion, are also extremely prevalent in this address.
-Recognizing the fear and anxiety prevalent in the American people since the start of the Cold War, Kennedy geared his speech to have an optimistic and even idealistic tone as a means of providing comfort.
-He does this by quickly moving the time of the speech into the future, and invokes repetition of the phrase "Let both sides ..." to allude to how he plans to deal with strained relations while also appealing to the end goal of international unity.
-He also phrases negative ideas in a manner so as to present them as opportunities—a challenge, appealing to innately American ideals.
-A great line to emphasize this is in the fourth from last passage, where he states, "In the long history of the world, only a few generations have been granted the role of defending freedom in its hour of maximum danger," a simple twist of words that challenges the American public rather than frightening them.
+Kairos – to say or do what is fitting in a given situation – is a main component of classical rhetoric and is used prominently in this address.
+Kennedy recognized the American people's anxiety about the Cold War and chose an optimistic tone.
+He accomplishes this by talking about the future, and repeats the phrase "Let both sides ..." to indicate a way to deal with strained relations while appealing to the goal of international unity.
+He also phrases negative ideas as opportunities—a challenge, appealing to innately American ideals.
+In the fourth from last passage he states, "In the long history of the world, only a few generations have been granted the role of defending freedom in its hour of maximum danger".

 It was also in his inaugural address that John F. Kennedy spoke his famous words, "ask not what your country can do for you, ask what you can do for your country."
 This use of antimetabole can be seen even as a thesis statement of his speech—a call to action for the public to do what is right for the greater good.
-(This appears to be an elegant rephrasing of Franklin D. Roosevelt's acceptance speech at the 1936 Democratic National Convention: "To some generations much is given.
+This may be an elegant rephrasing of Franklin D. Roosevelt's acceptance speech at the 1936 Democratic National Convention: "To some generations much is given.
 Of other generations much is expected.
-This generation of Americans has a rendezvous with destiny.")
+This generation of Americans has a rendezvous with destiny."
+It is also similar to Supreme Court justice Oliver Wendell Holmes' 1884 Memorial Day speech, in which Holmes said, "[Memorial Day] is now the moment when by common consent we pause to become conscious of our national life and to rejoice in it, to recall what our country has done for each of us, and to ask ourselves what we can do for the country in return."